angrybacon/doomsday-wiki/markdown/chapters/appendices/playables.md

-There are ways you can focus more on the creature plan with the early 2022 dubbing of _Tempo Doomsday_ lists but be warned it will skew certain matchups out of favour and sometimes result in very clunky hands or gameplans with the wrong parts of both sides being found.
+There are ways you can focus more on the creature plan with the early 2022 dubbing of _Tempo Doomsday_ lists but be warned it will skew certain matchups out of favour and sometimes result in very clunky hands or gameplans, with the wrong parts of both halves being drawn.

 ## Multi-Draw Spells